 - Site and the location of the contract units; - Number of contract units by area (size) and number of bedrooms and bathrooms; - Services, maintenance, or equipment to be supplied by the owner without charges in addition to the rent; - Utilities available to the contract units, including a specification of utility services to be paid by the owner and utility services to be paid by the tenant; - An indication of whether or not the design and construction requirements of the Fair Housing Act and section 504 of the Rehabilitation Act of 1973 apply to units under the Agreement.
-If applicable, any required work item resulting from these requirements must be included in the description of work to be performed under the Agreement; - Estimated initial rents to owner for the contract units: - Description of the work to be performed under the Agreement.
+If applicable, any required work item resulting from these requirements must be included in the description of work to be performed under the Agreement; - Estimated initial rents to owner for the contract units; - Description of the work to be performed under the Agreement.
 For rehabilitated units, the description must include the rehabilitation work write up and, where determined necessary by the PHA, specifications and plans.
 For new construction units, the description must include the working drawings and specifications. - Any additional requirements for quality, architecture, or design over and above HQS.

-Execution of the Agreement [24 CFR 983.153, FR Notice 11/24/08]
+Execution of the Agreement [24 CFR 983.153]

 The Agreement must be executed promptly after PHA notice of proposal selection to the selected owner.
-Generally, the PHA may not enter into the Agreement with the owner until the subsidy layering review is completed.
+However, the PHA may not enter into the Agreement with the owner until the subsidy layering review is completed.
 Likewise, the PHA may not enter into the Agreement until the environmental review is completed and the PHA has received environmental approval.
-However, the PHA does not need to conduct a subsidy layering review in the case of a HAP contract for and existing structure of if the applicable state or local agency has conducted such a review.
-Similarly, environmental reviews are not required for existing structures unless otherwise required by law or regulation.

-The BHA will enter into the Agreement with the owner within 10 business days of receiving both environmental approval and notice that subsidy layering requirements have been met and before construction or rehabilitation work is started.
+The PHA will enter into the Agreement with the owner within 10 business days of receiving both environmental approval and notice that subsidy layering requirements have been met, and before construction or rehabilitation work is started.